david8zhang/aram-mini/readme.md

 ## Easy Wins

+- Ability cooldowns
+- Mana consumption for abilities
+- Health drops on map
 - Victory/Defeat + Play again button
 - Have enemy champion attack minions even if they are not within last hit distance